DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 ### Development dataset

 The dataset is composed by 3 different splits of training data:
-- Synthetic set with strong annotations
+- Synthetic training set with strong annotations
 - Weak labeled training set
 - Unlabeled in domain training set